differences in commercial vs residential flood insurance

 1. Business Interruption Coverage

-In contrast to the NFIP, which does not provide this coverage, Neptune’s business interruption coverage provides you up to $25,000 or $500 for each day for up to 50 days after a 14-day waiting period.
+In contrast to the NFIP, which does not provide this coverage, Neptune’s business interruption coverage offers up to $25,000 or $500 for each day for up to 50 days after a 14-day waiting period.

 2. Compensation for Costs of Temporary Living Expenses

-Neptune will cover a portion of your temporary accommodations and meals if you are unable to reside in your home when you add this coverage.
+Neptune will cover a portion of your temporary accommodations and meals if you are unable to reside in your home when you add this coverage to your insurance plan.

 3. Additional Structures on Property Coverage

-You can expect up to $50,000 in coverage for additional detached structures on the property, like a garage, shed, or gazebo.
+Property owners with additional insurance needs can expect up to $50,000 in coverage for detached structures on the property, like a garage, shed, or gazebo.

 4. Pool Repair & Refill

 Neptune provides this optional coverage for repairing or replenishing an in-ground swimming pool.
-In contrast to the NFIP, which does not provide this insurance.
+In contrast to the NFIP, which does not provide this insurance as an option in its residential insurance policies.

 5. Basement Coverage